Frontier Communications Corp. Securities Litigation

 Pursuant to the court’s scheduling order, Lead Plaintiffs filed an Amended Complaint on April 30, 2018.
 Defendants’ motions to dismiss the Complaint were filed on June 29, 2018.
 Lead Plaintiffs’ filed their opposition to Defendants’ motions to dismiss on August 28, 2018, and Defendants’ filed their reply to Plaintiffs’ opposition on October 12, 2018.

 By order dated March 8, 2019, the Court granted Defendants’ motions to dismiss in their entirety, but afforded Plaintiffs the opportunity to move for leave to amend the Consolidated Amended Complaint.
 On May 10, 2019, Plaintiffs filed their motion for leave to amend the complaint and their Proposed Amended Complaint, which addresses the deficiencies that the Court identified in its ruling.
 Defendants filed their opposition to our motion for leave to amend on July 15, 2019.
-Plaintiffs filed their reply in further support of motion to amend on August 12, 2019 and are awaiting a decision by Judge Bolden on the motion to amend the complaint.
+Plaintiffs filed their reply in further support of motion to amend on August 12, 2019.

 Other Cases of Interest